1964 Rameswaram cyclone

 The 1964 Rameswaram cyclone (also known as the Dhanushkodi cyclone) was regarded as one of the most powerful storms on record to ever strike India.
-The system was first identified as an area of low pressure over the Andaman Sea on December 15.
-Following interaction with a tropical wave, it began to develop and became a depression by December 18.
+The system was first identified as an area of low pressure over the Andaman Sea on 15 December.
+Following interaction with a tropical wave, it began to develop and became a depression by 18 December.
 Increasingly rapid intensification ensued over the following days with the cyclone attaining hurricane-force winds around 5°N the next day.
-Early on December 23, the storm struck Ceylon near Trincomalee with winds estimated at 240 km/h, ranking it as a modern-day super cyclonic storm.
-Weakening somewhat, the storm soon struck Tamil Nadu.
-Rapid weakening followed once the cyclone was onshore and it degenerated into a depression on December 24 as it emerged over the Arabian Sea.
-The system later dissipated on December 26 over open water.
+Early on 23 December, the storm struck Ceylon near Trincomalee with winds estimated at 240 km/h, ranking it as a modern-day super cyclonic storm.
+Weakening somewhat, the storm soon struck Madras (current Tamil Nadu).
+Rapid weakening followed once the cyclone was onshore and it degenerated into a depression on 24 December as it emerged over the Arabian Sea.
+The system later dissipated on 26 December over open water.